 This topic focuses on the rules of execution order and the concurrency options available in StreamBase applications.
 This page presents an in-depth discussion of the principles supporting the concurrency options.

 By default, when StreamBase processes data in an application, operations are executed in a predictable order and input tuples are each processed individually to completion.
 In EventFlow applications, the predictable order is from left to right in the EventFlow canvas.
-(In a StreamSQL module, the predictable order is the one in which statements are written in the StreamSQL program.)

 If you know that portions of your StreamBase application can run without dependencies on the other streaming data in your application, you may be able to improve the overall throughput of the application by specifying that some portions of the application run in their own processing parallel regions.
 This can result in faster performance on multiprocessor machines, because multiple regions are automatically processed in parallel on the operating systems supported by StreamBase.